microsoft/WindowsAppSDK/specs/AppNotifications/AppNotificationContentSpec/AppNotificationBuilder-spec.md

 Example result: ![Progress Bar Example 2](ProgressBarExample2.png)

-# ArgumentSerializer
+# Retrieving Arguments
-The ArgumentSerializer component is used to insert a list of arguments into the Button and AppNotificationContent components.

-Here are the different types of key | key/value that are available:
-- AddArgument(String key);
-- AddArgument(String key, String value);
-- AddArgument(String key, Int32 value);
-- AddArgument(String key, Double value);
-- AddArgument(String key, Single value);
-- AddArgument(String key, Boolean value);
+AppNotificationContent and Button return arguments to the activated application when the user clicks on the component.
+Developers can add multiple key/value pairs and Windows App SDK will serialize them into a string.

-Below is an example usage with AppNotificationContent and Button:
+Below is an example with AppNotificationContent and Button:

 ```c#
 AppNotificationContent(